SLIIT-IP/IT1120_IP_Lab_09/README.md

 **Question 4 (Tutorial 9 -- Q4)**

+Write a Java program to calculate the Final Mark and Grade of 5 students for a subject.

 > a\) Write a Java method called **calcFinalMark()** to calculate the final mark of the subject.
 When calculating the final mark, 30% is taken from the assignment mark and 70% is taken from the exam paper mark.
 Method should return the final mark
 >
 >